Create a Campaign Group

-In this next section, you'll see a list of attempt rules, location rules, and suppression lists that were marked as Required when they were created or imported.
+In this next section, you'll see a list of attempt rules, location rules, custom rules, contact times, and suppression lists that were marked as Required when they were created or imported.
 You can click Change to add additional rules or suppression lists, but you cannot remove them from this page.
 You must return to the Compliance Tools page or the Contact Suppression Lists page to uncheck the Required box.
-Refer to the Attempt Rules, Location Rules, or Contact Suppression Lists pages for more information.
+Refer to the Attempt Rules, Custom Rules, Location Rules, Contact Times, or Contact Suppression Lists pages for more information.

 You can also apply the following in this section: